 Store foods properly

-Now that you are buying organic, you can’t just throw everything into the drawer and forget about it.
+Now that you are buying organic food, you can’t just throw everything into the drawer and forget about it.
 Each type of food has an ideal storage method.
 Use these tips to prevent decay and extend the life of your organic foods:

 Leafy greens: These last longest when stored in damp paper towels and allowed to breathe.
 Do not crush greens under other produce.